Register (keyword)

-In the C programming language, register is a reserved word (or keyword), type modifier, storage class, and hint.
+In the C programming language, register is a reserved word (or keyword), type modifier, storage class, and compiler hint.
 The register keyword was deprecated in C++, until it became reserved and unused in C++17.
 It suggests that the compiler stores a declared variable in a CPU register (or some other faster location) instead of in random-access memory.
-If possible depending on the type of CPU and complexity of the program code, it will optimize access to that variable and hence improve the execution time of a program.
-In C (but not C++ where the keyword is essentially ignored) the location of a variable declared with register cannot be accessed, but the sizeof operator can be applied.
-Aside from this limitation, register is essentially meaningless in modern compilers due to optimization which will place variables in a register if appropriate regardless of whether the hint is given.
-For programming of embedded systems register may still be significant; for example the Microchip MPLAB XC32 compiler allows the programmer to specify a particular register with the keyword; however, this is discouraged in favor of the compiler's optimizations.
+If possible, depending on the type of CPU and the complexity of the program code, it will optimize access to that variable and hence improve the execution time of a program.
+In C (but not C++, where the keyword is essentially ignored), the location (address) of a variable declared with register cannot be accessed, but the sizeof operator can be applied.
+Aside from this limitation, register is essentially meaningless in modern compilers, due to optimization which will place variables in a register if appropriate, regardless of whether the hint is given.
+For programming of embedded systems, register may still be significant; for example, the Microchip MPLAB XC32 compiler allows the programmer to specify a particular register with the keyword; however, this is discouraged in favor of the compiler's optimizations.
 When used, register is typically for loop counters, or possibly for other very frequently used variables in the code.